inno-se/the-guide/README.md

 ## Target audience

-The target audience of this guide are BS and MS students of the Innopolis University attending the courses:
+The target audience of this guide are students working in a group on a software project for a customer.

-- ***SWP*** (Software Project) - BS, 1st year, Summer semester (semester 3);
-- ***ITPD*** (IT Product Development) - MS, 1st year, Fall semester (semester 1);
-- ***Industrial Project*** - MS, 1st year, Spring and Summer semesters (semesters 2 and 3).

-In each course, students are distributed into teams of 4-6 people.
-Each team develops a project for a customer from the University or an outside company.

-Most points in this guide apply to all courses.

 ## Passing the course vs completing the project